kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 ### Support for Gardener TLS certificate renewal

-Gardener supports TLS certificate renewal and from now on, this feature is enabled in Kyma by default.
+Gardener supports TLS certificate renewal, and from now on this feature is enabled in Kyma by default.
 When running on Gardener, the Dex certificate is no longer provided to the `iam-kubeconfig`, `apiserver-proxy`, and `console-backend-service` components.
 A separate certificate is requested for the `apiserver-proxy` service.
 Additionally, the certificate storage logic is simplified.
 The `application-connector-certs` Secret is removed.
 The CA certificate for the Application Connector is now stored in the `kyma-gateway-certs-cacert` Secret, while the TLS key and certificate are still located in the `kyma-gateway-certs` Secret.
 Other modes - with the `xip.io` domain or the domain of your choice - work as before.

 ### API Server Proxy and IAM kubeconfig service removed from Helm core release

 Helm core release is an umbrella release for multiple components.
 This leads to problems with Helm maintenance when, for example, installation or upgrade fails.
-To simplify installation of the Helm core release and potential operations, the API Server Helm chart has been removed from the release core and placed as a separate chart after the core on the installation CR list.
-The same happened with the IAM Kubeconfig service.
+To simplify the Helm core release installation and avoid potential operational issues, we removed the API Server and IAM Kubeconfig service Helm charts from the release core.
+They are now a separate chart on the installation CR list, and they are installed after the `core` chart.

 ### OAuth2 ORY/Hydra server GCP Proxy support

-The Cloud SQL is a provider-supplied and maintained database, which requires a special proxy deployment in order to provide a secured connection.
-In Kyma, we provide a pre-installed [deployment](https://github.com/rimusz/charts/tree/master/stable/gcloud-sqlproxy) of the proxy, which is ready to use and requires only a set of input parameters in order to connect to the chosen database.
+Cloud SQL is a provider-supplied and maintained database which requires a special proxy deployment in order to provide a secured connection.
+In Kyma, we provide a pre-installed [deployment](https://github.com/rimusz/charts/tree/master/stable/gcloud-sqlproxy) of the proxy which is ready to use.
+It requires only a set of input parameters in order to connect to the chosen database.
 Find all configuration options [here](https://kyma-project.io/docs/1.11/components/security/#configuration-o-auth2-server-profiles).

-> **NOTE:** When using any kind of custom database (gcloud or self-maintained), it is important to provide the hydra.hydra.config.secrets variables.
+> **NOTE:** When using any kind of custom database (gcloud or self-maintained), it is important to provide the **hydra.hydra.config.secrets** variables.
 Otherwise, a random Secret will be generated.
 This Secret needs to be common for all Hydra instances using the same instance of the chosen database.

 ### Automatic migration of OAuth2 clients to PostgreSQL database